Spectra of high-dimensional sparse random geometric graphs: Introduction

 \section{Introduction}

-Random geometric graphs arise naturally in modeling complex systems with latent spatial or geometric structures \cite{penrose2003random,liu2023probabilistic}, such as wireless communication networks \cite{mao2012connectivity}, biological networks \cite{higham2008fitting}, and social graphs \cite{hoff2002latent}.
-In a random geometric graph, each node is assigned a random position in a geometric space, and edges are formed based on pairwise geometric proximity, inducing intricate dependencies between edges.
-These dependencies distinguish random geometric graphs from classical random graph models like Erdős–Rényi graphs, where edges are included independently.
+Random geometric graphs arise naturally in models of networks with latent spatial or geometric structure \cite{penrose2003random,liu2023probabilistic}, including wireless communication networks \cite{mao2012connectivity}, biological networks \cite{higham2008fitting}, and social graphs \cite{hoff2002latent}.
+In these models, each vertex is assigned a random position in a geometric space, and edges are formed according to pairwise proximity.
+This construction induces dependencies between edges and distinguishes random geometric graphs from classical Erd\H{o}s--R\'enyi graphs, where edges are independent.